AkinaAcct/ANVim/README.md

 ```

 After this, enter nvim and wait for the plugin to be installed, and you have completed the ANVim installation.

-> [!NOTE]
-> If you need a more stable version, use the version with the release tag.

 ## Usage